lkire/fetest/README.md

 Welcome to share-datascience, a datascience frontend for sharing results from ongoing studies extremely quickly with clients and colleagues.

+## Under Development

+This project is currently fully functioning and mostly bug free but lacking all sorts of obvious features and tests.
+The code is in a very preliminary state.

 # React Readme